 Install the Admaxxer Web Pixel on Shopify — capture checkout_completed

-If your Shopify storefront is connected to Admaxxer but your dashboard shows "Shopify vs Admaxxer Revenue: +100% gap" or your Match Score is low, the most common cause is that the Admaxxer Web Pixel App Extension never registered on your shop.
+If your Shopify storefront is connected to Admaxxer but your dashboard shows "Shopify vs Admaxxer Revenue: +100% gap" or your Match Score is low, the most common cause is that the Admaxxer Web Pixel never registered on your shop.
 The Web Pixel is what captures checkout_completed from Shopify's sandboxed checkout pages — the only place a pixel can “see” the order being placed.
-This guide explains why the Web Pixel matters, how the auto-install works, and the two recovery paths when it didn't.
+This guide explains why the Web Pixel matters, how to install it reliably with a two-minute Custom Pixel paste, and when the automatic install applies.

 Shopify isolates the checkout pages from the rest of the storefront.
 A “script tag” pixel installed via theme.liquid (the legacy Admaxxer install path) loads on collection pages, product pages, and the cart — but Shopify deliberately strips it from the checkout funnel.
 This is by design: checkout is a high-trust surface, and arbitrary script execution there is a fraud / data-leak risk.

 The supported way to receive checkout events is the Customer Events API.
 A Customer Events pixel runs in a sandboxed Web Worker, subscribes to events via analytics.subscribe(eventName, callback), and POSTs to your collector.
-Admaxxer ships a Web Pixel App Extension that does exactly this — see the source at shopify-app/extensions/admaxxer-pixel/src/index.ts and the architecture deep-dive at /documentation/architecture/shopify-pixel.
+The Admaxxer Custom Pixel does exactly this — see the architecture deep-dive at /documentation/architecture/shopify-pixel.

 The Web Pixel subscribes to all 15 standard Shopify Customer Events, including checkout_completed, checkout_started, payment_info_submitted, and product_added_to_cart.
 Each event is POSTed to https://collect.admaxxer.com/v1/shopify/collect with keepalive: true so the request survives the post-checkout redirect.

-When auto-install succeeds, the Web Pixel is visible in Shopify Admin › Settings › Customer events.
-Status reads “Connected” with a green dot, and the “Account ID” setting shows your Admaxxer workspace's pixel website_id (e.g., admx_abc123).
+However you install it, the pixel is visible in Shopify Admin › Settings › Customer events.
+Status reads “Connected” and the “Account ID” setting shows your Admaxxer workspace's account ID (e.g., admx_abc123).

 How to verify the Web Pixel is installed